 Parent's Signature Print Name:

 Student's Signature Date:

-~ d/1//

-A.C.
-IVI
+5-5

+2 100

+LIAM.

 ATTENDANCE AT SCHOOL

 Belief Statement

 Student absence from the regular classroom learning experience disrupts the continuity of the student's instructional progress.
 The benefits of regular classroom instruction include class discussions, teacher presentations, and student participation.
 Many of these benefits are lost during absences and cannot be entirely regained even by extra after-school instruction.
 Irregular school attendance can be the beginning of a pattern that may severely limit a child's lifelong potential.